gu-eresearch/RgeospatialWorkshop/content/1-intro.md

 Although this is a species distribution model, the same principals can be used to model anything across space.

-The data for this workshop is located <a href='./data' download>here</a>, download the whole folder.
+The data for this workshop is located <a href='data' download="dataset">here</a>, download the whole folder.

 Copy the following R script and save it.
 Open it up in Rstudio, you will need to change the directory in line 35 getwd() to the directory where you saved the above data.